Bank of Canada Decreases Rate by 0.25%

 The federal government announced a measure to prohibit non-Canadians from purchasing residential property in Canada for 2 years in Budget 2022.
 The legislation known as the Prohibition on the Purchase of Residential Property by Non-Canadians Act was passed on June 23, 2022.
 This law will come into effect on January 1, 2023, for two years ending on December 31, 2025.

-Conversely, if you plan to rent out the newly built home, then you may be able to claim the GST as a legitimate business expense.
-As well as applying to the CRA for the second type of rebate designed for real estate investors, the New Residential Rental Property Rebate (NRRPR).
+Conversely, if you plan to rent out the newly built home, you may be able to claim the GST as a legitimate business expense and apply to the CRA for the second type of rebate designed for real estate investors, the New Residential Rental Property Rebate (NRRPR).

 PST Rebate for Newly Built Homes provides a rebate to first-time buyers for the PST Portion is 18.75% of the PST tax amount up to a maximum of $3,000.